 The Darfari live in bee-hive huts or cave dwellings.
 The bee-hive huts are made with mud walls and have conical roofs of thatch.
 These houses are well built and the walls can last up to 20 years.
 The thatch roofs rarely last longer than two or three years, even with constant maintenance.
 There are no windows.
 The door is usually just a huge strip of bark leaned against the doorway at night.
-Over the doorway of each house hangs a bundle of skulls, a fetish given as arrows for hunting birds.
-Spears are also commonly among the Darfari.
+Over the doorway of each house hangs a bundle of skulls, a fetish given as along trails, the houses built end to end along both sides of a trail.
+Each family has a house.
+At the end of the village is the palaver house.
+Behind the houses are the cattle pens.
+A stockade is usually placed at the opposite end of the village and the palaver house may have its own stockade.
+Some towns may have a stockade around the entire village.